hashicorp/learn-terraform-provisioning/README.md

 # Learn Terraform Provisioning

-Companion code repository for learning to provision Terraform instances with Packer
+This repo is a companion repo to the [Learn Terraform Provisioning](https://developer.hashicorp.com/terraform/tutorials/provision/packer) tutorial.

-Follow along on the [HashiCorp Learn platform](https://learn.hashicorp.com/tutorials/terraform/packer?in=terraform/provision)
+It contains Terraform configuration you can use to learn how to provision Terraform instances with Packer.